Xlocsinjr/progProject/DESIGN.md

 ### Scripts and functions
 ##### Scripts
 - convertCSV2JSON: A script to convert a datasource to json in python.
-- A script for the graphs in JavaScript
+- visualisations.js: A script for the graphs in JavaScript
 ##### Functions
 - NOTE: every interactive element will have its own update function
-- function updateScatterYear: This function updates the scatter plot to data from a different year.
+- function updateScatterYear: This function updates the scatter plot to data of a different year.

 ### Design diagram
 ![](doc/designSketch.png)